-Stationed out in the wheat belt he painted both the wide landscapes that were around him but, using vivid colour and quick expressive strokes, he re-imagined the otherworldly fantastical landscapes of the Ferris wheel, the roller coaster and the pier by the sparkling sea.
-In this first of a series of displays within the Nolan Gallery that seek to tell a focused story, two key works from the Foundation Collection are joined for the first time by four earlier St Kilda paintings from Heide Museum of Modern Art.
+Stationed out in the wheat belt he painted both the wide landscapes that were around him, but using vivid colour and quick expressive strokes, he re-imagined the otherworldly fantastical landscapes of the Ferris wheel, the roller coaster and the pier by the sparkling sea.
+In this first of a series of displays within the Nolan Gallery seeking to tell a focused story, two key works from the Foundation Collection are joined for the first time by four earlier St Kilda paintings from Heide Museum of Modern Art.

-In celebration of the exhibition, Queenie, one of the two elephants from the Civic Merry-go-round has taken up temporary residence in the CMAG foyer and visitors are welcome to climb into her basket and to also take a close look at her paintings and decorations which so inspired Sidney Nolan.
+In celebration of the exhibition, Queenie, one of the two elephants from the Civic Merry Go Roundhas taken up temporary residence in the CMAG foyer and visitors are welcome to climb into her basket and to also take a close look at her paintings and decorations which so inspired Sidney Nolan.
 The Merry Go Round itself was designed and built in 1915 for the enormous sum of £7,000 and its steam powered mechanism was the first of its type made in Australia.
-It was commissioned by German showman Anton Weinger and constructed by Herbert Thompson who was the first successful manufacturer of motor vehicles in Australia and was located at the St Kilda esplanade until 1973 when it was purchased by the ACT Government and after extensive restoration work, relocated to Civic.
+It was commissioned by German showman Anton Weinger and constructed by Herbert Thompson who was the first successful manufacturer of motor vehicles in Australia.
+The Merry Go Round was located at the St Kilda esplanade until 1973 when it was purchased by the ACT Government and after extensive restoration work, relocated to Civic.
 Queenie appears courtesy of ACT Property Group.

 Combine a visit to the gallery with a ride on this beautifully preserved carousel when it reopens on 28 September to experience the same thrill and delight that shaped Sidney Nolan’s creative imagination.
 The writer Max Harris recalled weekend visits to St Kilda with his friend Nolan in the early 1940s.